congnguyen91/react-native-taptargetview/README.md

     - ShowSequence(TapTargets)

+# Contribution

+Any type of contribution will be very much appreciated

 # License

-Copyright 2017 Pranav Raj Singh Chauhan
+Copyright @2017 Pranav Raj Singh Chauhan

 The React Native TapTargetView is provided under the MIT License.